Learning in Repeated Interactions on Networks: Analysis

-This is the action that maximizes the expected flow utility, and hence it is the action that a myopic agent $(\delta=0)$ would take.\footnote{When $p^i_t=1/2$ the agent is indifferent, and we assume that he chooses $m^t_i=\mathfrak{g}$.
+This is the action that maximizes the expected flow utility given the information available at that time, and hence it is the action that a myopic agent would take.\footnote{We assume some deterministic tie-breaking rule when the agent is indifferent.
 Our results do not depend on this choice and would follow for any tie breaking rule that is common knowledge.}

 In contrast to a myopic agent, a strategic agent may not always choose the myopic action in equilibrium.
-Indeed, since a strategic agent is forward-looking, in each period he faces a trade-off between choosing the myopic action and strategically experimenting by choosing the non-myopic action.
-On the one hand, he needs to bear the cost associated with the non-myopic action today.
-On the other hand, choosing the non-myopic action may allow him to elicit more information from his neighbors' future actions, which he could then use to make better choices in the future.
-Hence, when the informational gain from experimenting exceeds the current loss caused by the non-myopic action, a strategic agent has an incentive to experiment.
+Indeed, since a strategic agent is forward-looking, in each period he faces a trade-off between choosing the myopic action and strategically experimenting by choosing a non-myopic action.
+On the one hand, he needs to bear the immediate cost associated with a non-myopic action.
+On the other hand, choosing a non-myopic action may allow him to elicit more information from his neighbors' future actions, which he could then use to make better choices in the future.
+Hence, when the informational gain from experimenting exceeds the current loss caused by a non-myopic action, a strategic agent has an incentive to experiment.

-Nevertheless, we show that when an agent's belief is close enough to zero or one, this agent chooses the myopic action in equilibrium.
-This holds despite the fact that agents are forward-looking.
-Intuitively, if the strategic agent is very confident about the state, he is expected to pay a high cost if he chooses the non-myopic action and experiments.
-Consequently, his expected future gain will not exceed the expected current loss from experimenting, and thus the strategic agent has no incentive to experiment.
+Nevertheless, we show that when an agent's belief of any state is close enough to zero or one, he chooses the unique optimal action at that state which is also the myopic action in equilibrium.
+This holds despite the fact that the agent is forward-looking.
+Intuitively, if a strategic agent is very confident about the state, he is expected to pay a high cost if he chooses a non-myopic action and experiments.
+Consequently, as his expected future gain will not exceed the expected current loss from experimenting, he has no incentive to experiment.